alantech/iasql/docs/versioned_docs/version-0.0.21/fargate-tutorials/sql.md

 slug: '/fargate'
 ---

-# Deploy AWS ECS Fargate using IaSQL
+# Deploy containerized app to AWS ECS Fargate using IaSQL
 In this tutorial, we will run SQL queries on an IaSQL [database](../concepts/db.md) to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, CodeBuild, IAM, ECR, and ELB.
 The container image will be built in CodeBuild, hosted within a private repository in ECR, and deployed to ECS using Fargate.

 ## Start managing an AWS account with a hosted IaSQL db